CSC207-UofT/course-project-newtapp/phase2/design_document.md

    - The Facade design pattern provides a simple interface to a complex subsystem, containing many moving parts.
 Conversations and Users have a lot of small interactors, so to simplify our code, we created “manager” facade classes for Conversations and Users to delegate calls to specific interactors as needed, rather than having all of these small interactor methods together in one class.

+   - A further feature our group considered for our manager facade is dependency injection, for injecting relevant internal components for our Manager facade.
+Doing so would make our program more compliant with the Open/Closed Principle, because it would inject relevant input dependencies into our outer manager facade., making it easy to change the specific implementation of our interactors.
+However, as our different interactors all require specific input and are not uniform across all of the use cases, we rather decided to focus our attention on completing our front-end specification.
+   -

 Strategy Design Pattern

    - The Strategy Design pattern facilitates defining families of algorithms in separate classes, while still making their objects interchangeable.
 An important feature of our app is recommending new conversations based on a User’s interests.
 So, to sort through which Conversations to recommend we have a few different algorithms in mind.
 We employed the Strategy Design Pattern for this, creating a ConversationSorter interface then creating implementing classes for each of our specific sorting algorithms.
 This way they are easily interchangeable.